First Aid at Work (3 day)

 It is a legal requirement for employers to risk assess their workplace first aid requirements and the ITC 3 day First Aid at Work (FAW) qualification is one of the statutory qualifications for this purpose.
-Successful completion will result in the knowledge and skills identified by the HSE for the management of emergency incidents and the treatment of illness and injuries in the workplace.
+Successful course completion ensures attendees have the knowledge and skills identified by the HSE for the management of emergency incidents and the treatment of illness and injuries in the workplace.

-It involves 18 hours of tuition and includes an element of assessment.
-The aim of the course is to enable participants to recognise when someone has a medical emergency and be able to give immediate appropriate assistance at first aid level.
+The First Aid at Work (FAW) course involves 18 hours of tuition and includes an element of assessment.
+The aim of the course is to enable participants to recognise when someone has a medical emergency and be able to give immediate assistance at first aid level.

 The course is of a very practical nature and will involve ‘treating’ other course members and acting as a casualty.
+We very much believe participants learn best by doing.
 All candidates will receive a comprehensive and easy to use course manual and successful completion will result in participants gaining the ITC Level 3 Award in First Aid at Work with a valid (licence to practice) lifetime of 3 years from date of completion.
+It is essential that course attendees can manage the physical requirements of the course.

-We offer this course on agreed dates to suit you.
-Please do contact us to discuss your requirements.
+We can offer this course on agreed dates to suit you.
+Please do Contact Us to discuss your requirements.

 Our 18 hour First Aid at Work (FAW) course focuses on developing the skills and strategies to manage life threatening emergencies until professional help arrives.